john23tux/archlinux/readme.md

-# These are some notes on how I carried out the installation of arch Linux on my personal PC
+# These are some notes on how I installed Arch Linux on my personal PC